johnrsibert/ADMB_XML/README.md

 Requirements
 ------------

-ADMB_XML is requires using the [libxml2](http://www.xmlsoft.org/ "libxml2") library which is available for many computing platforms including Linux, Windows, CygWin, MacOS, MacOS X, and others.
+ADMB_XML uses the [libxml2](http://www.xmlsoft.org/ "libxml2") library which is available for many computing platforms including Linux, Windows, CygWin, MacOS, MacOS X, and others.

 It has been tested on Ubuntu 12.02 64bit using g++ 4.8.0.